 Please be aware that in case of hybrid VPN services the service providers might provide client-based custom software to accomplish the task but this might burn a hole in your market.
 Again, do your research!

 This is it (and it isn’t a Michael Jackson that I am referring too!).
 I had to wrap this up before it becomes overly boring.
 Henceforth, here is the last and final part of VPN Nirvana!

 Golden Tip: Please understand that at the end of the day it will be you who will know which VPN is best for you.
-Features, availability and functionality of a VPN service depends on your geographical location.
-A VPN service that does well in China might not do good for your if you move to Indonesia.
+Features, availability, and functionality of a VPN service depends on your geographical location.
+A VPN service that does well in China might not do good for you if you move to Indonesia.
 Henceforth, it is suggested that you (please) go through this series and start your own research.
 Results will be fruitful if you stay intact throughout!